 Available Forms

 You can find vitamin B-5 in multivitamins and B-complex vitamins.
 Additionally, you can purchase an individual B-5 vitamin supplement.
 You can take vitamin B-5 in tablet, softgel or capsule form.
-According to the Linus Pauling Institute at Oregon State University, the daily recommended dose of vitamin B-5 is 5 mg for adults 14 years of age and older and 6 mg for pregnant women.
+According to the Linus Pauling Institute, the daily recommended dose of vitamin B-5 is 5 milligrams for adults 14 years of age and older and 6 milligrams for pregnant women.
 Speak with a medical professional prior to taking any supplement including D calcium pantothenate.

 Deficiency and Side Effects

-According to "User's Guide to the B-Complex Vitamins," vitamin B-5 deficiencies are not common.
+According to “User’s Guide to the B-Complex Vitamins,” vitamin B-5 deficiencies are not common.
 However, taking too much of one kind of a B vitamin can cause an imbalance of the other B vitamins.
-You can avoid this imbalance by taking a B-complex vitamin.
+By taking a B-complex vitamin you can avoid this imbalance.
 Vitamin B-5 also interferes with the absorption and effectiveness of the antibiotic tetracycline.
-Additionally, vitamin B-5 may affect some drugs used to treat Alzheimer's disease.
+Additionally, vitamin B-5 may affect some drugs used to treat Alzheimer’s disease.